-Rule 9 Person's Actions Following Issuance of Cease and Desist Order

-(a) Any person against which a cease and desist order has been issued in accordance with these rules and regulations may within seven (7) days following receipt of such order, submit a schedule of compliance.
-Any such schedule of compliance requested shall be accompanied by a work order on forms provided by the District and the schedule of compliance and the work order shall be approved by the District and the schedule of compliance and the work order shall be approved by the District compliance officer if such request is in accordance with any and all guidance given by the Board at the time of issuance of the order.
+Rule 9 Person's Actions Following Issuance of Cease and Desist Order following receipt of such order, submit a schedule of compliance.
+Any such schedule of compliance requested shall be accompanied by a work order on forms provided by the District and the schedule of compliance and the work order shall be approved by the DistrictBoard of Directors and the schedule of compliance and the work order shall be approved by the District compliance officer if such request is in accordance with any and all guidance given by the Board of Directors at the time of issuance of the order.